petter-holmberg/elements/README.md

 `Predicate` describes a `Regular_invocable` where the codomain is `Boolean_testable`.
 `Relation` describes a `Predicate` of arity 2 which accepts its arguments in any order.
 `Transformation` describes a unary `Operation` with an `Integer` `Distance_type`.
+`Action` describes a unary function that takes an object by non-constant reference.
+It is equivalent with a corresponding transformation that returns a modified copy of the argument.

 ## Ordered algebraic concepts